 We have commissioned over 20 pieces of new music for the 2013/14 season.
 Nine form part of our Writing the Future scheme, which pairs emerging composers with Principal Players to develop new chamber compositions, and were premiered at The New Music Show in December 2013.
 The Sinfonietta Shorts series has been released as digital downloads by NMC Recordings and will continue to see new works released through 2014.

 This year we also expand the Blue Touch Paper programme, in order to further experiment with interdisciplinary art.
-In May 2014 we’ll explore the results in two events: a dance collaboration at Southbank Centre and our annual new work night at Village Underground.
+In May 2014 we’ll explore the results at our annual new work night, this year taking place at The Institute of Contemporary Arts.

 This season there are concerts for schools to inspire pupils and teachers with the music of today, and original public performances by teenagers from Kings Cross as part of the KX Collective.